Ward, Queensland: Transport

 Wanko railway station is on the Western railway line (26.5786°S 145.8915°E), but on the section from Westgate to Quilpie which has not been used since 2011.
 A small refreshment stand operated at Wanko station in the era when passenger rail travel to these Western locations was common.

 Education

 There are no schools in Ward.
-The nearest primary schools are Augathella State School in neighbouring Augathella to the east and Charleville State School in neighbouring Charleville to the south.
-The nearest secondary school is Charleville State High School.
+The nearest government primary schools are Augathella State School in neighbouring Augathella to the east and Charleville State School in neighbouring Charleville to the south.
+The nearest government secondary school is Charleville State High School.
+However, some students in Ward could be too distant to attend these schools; the alternatives are distance education and boarding school.